 Learn how to create a chunky knit throw right here and right now.
-We’ll show you how!
+We will show you how.

-Do You Just Want to Skip Forward to the Enjoyment Part?
+Do You Just Want to Skip Forward to the Enjoying Your Chunky Knit Blanket?

 In this post I will share with you all the steps we took to make this dream a reality.
 I will share all the details you need to know, including: